TEDxCornell/temp-site/design-plan/design-journey.md

 > The sketches must include enough detail that another 1300 student could implement them.
 > However, you don't need to provide layout/CSS annotations.
 > Please, provide an explanation for each sketch.

+** IMPORTANT!
+UPDATES: The feedback to our milestone 2 mentioned that we need better sketches with more details.
+For each page we recreated the sketch and rewrote explanations.
+We kept the old sketches here but please jump to the end of this session titled "NEW SKETCHES".
+Old and new ones might look different because we also reorganized content as mentioned above.

 **Narrow Design:**